inglebright-earth/my-dash-a/readme.txt

 #####------------ FOR ONLINE USE OF DASHBOARD ------------#####
+- click here to view the dashboard online: https://my-lucas-app.onrender.com

-Due to the limited processing capabilities of the server, you may experience slower response times and restricted functionality while using the dashboard online.
+Note: Due to the limited processing capabilities of the server, you may experience slower response times and restricted functionality while using the dashboard online.
 For a basic overview and quick access, the online version is suitable.
 However, for optimal performance and full access to all features, I recommend running the dashboard locally by following the instructions provided below.

 #####------------ INSTRUCTIONS FOR LOCAL USE OF DASHBOARD ------------#####